5DROR5/MPVC/readme.md

 > **Windows SmartScreen warning:** MPVC.exe is unsigned, so Windows may show a security prompt on first run.
 > Click **More info → Run anyway** to proceed.
-> You can verify the file on [VirusTotal](https://www.virustotal.com) before running.

 ### 2. Add the in-game app